firehol/blocklist-ipsets/geolite2_country/README.md

 > This product includes GeoLite2 data created by MaxMind, available from [www.maxmind.com](http://www.maxmind.com).

-## Country Data
+## Country ipset

 MaxMind distinguishes between several types of country data.
-The country is the `country` where the IP address is located.
+The `country` is the country where the IP address is located.
 The `registered_country` is the country in which the IP is registered.
 These two may differ in some cases.